How to Resolve Windows Update Error Code: 0xc007000d

 - Open the

-app by pressing Win + I. - Go to
+Settingsapp by pressing Win + I. - Go to

-Update & Security
+Update & Security. - Select

-from the left panel. - Click on
+Troubleshootfrom the left panel. - Click on

-. - Find and select
+Additional troubleshooters. - Find and select

-, then click onRun the troubleshooter
+Windows Update, then click onRun the troubleshooter.

 Step 2: Check Disk Space